fischersean/fischersean/README.md

 ### Hi there 👋

-I'm and engineer with quite a bit of free time on my hands (thanks COVID-19?).
+I'm an engineer with quite a bit of free time on my hands (thanks COVID-19?)

 🌱 I’m currently learning Go and AWS Fargate